 At Eltham Church of England Primary School, we organise our units of work in Computing so that children in every year group have the opportunity to achieve the all the outcomes outlined in the Foundation Stage and the National Curriculum for Computing.

-Furthermore, e-safety is paramount when any internet-enabled technology is used.
-It is taught discreetly within Personal and Social Education and Relationships Education; the children learn about the responsibilities that come with use of the Internet.
-As part of the school’s e-safety policy all children and staff sign Acceptable Use Policies.
-Further information for parents on e-safety can be found here.
+Furthermore, online safety is paramount when any internet-enabled technology is used.
+It is taught discreetly within Relationships Education; the children learn about the responsibilities that come with use of the Internet.
+As part of the school’s online safety policy, all children sign Acceptable Use Policies.
+Further information for parents on online safety can be found here.

-The Year 6 Digital Ambassadors champion best practice in e-safety across the school by giving assemblies to different year groups.
+The Year 6 Digital Ambassadors champion best practice in online safety across the school by giving assemblies to different year groups.
 They also provide training to children in how to look after our resources and make sure they are ready and fully charged for the next group of users.
-Finally, they run a lunchtime Code Club (as permitted by COVID restrictions) for Year 2 children.